isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-advertising/ad-insertion/playback-customize/android-3.0-playback-save-position.md

 uuid: cff1715e-c7a9-4eda-ad71-31892c3c1e78
 ---

-# Save the video position and resume later{#save-the-video-position-and-resume-later}
+# Save the video position and resume later {#save-the-video-position-and-resume-later}

 You can save the current playback position in a video and resume playing at the same position in a future session.